CubeSat: Solar sail

-LightSail-2 successfully deployed on a Falcon Heavy rocket in 2019, while at least one CubeSat that plans to launch on the Space Launch System's first flight (Artemis 1) in November 2022 is set to use a solar sail: the Near-Earth Asteroid Scout (NEA Scout).
+LightSail-2 successfully deployed on a Falcon Heavy rocket in 2019, while one CubeSat that was planned to launch on the Space Launch System's first flight (Artemis 1) in November 2022 was set to use a solar sail: the Near-Earth Asteroid Scout (NEA Scout).
+The CubeSat was declared lost when communications were not established within 2 days.

 Power

 CubeSats use solar cells to convert solar light to electricity that is then stored in rechargeable lithium-ion batteries that provide power during eclipse as well as during peak load times.
 These satellites have a limited surface area on their external walls for solar cells assembly, and has to be effectively shared with other parts, such as antennas, optical sensors, camera lens, propulsion systems, and access ports.
 Lithium-ion batteries feature high energy-to-mass ratios, making them well suited to use on mass-restricted spacecraft.
 Battery charging and discharging is typically handled by a dedicated electrical power system (EPS).
 Batteries sometimes feature heaters to prevent the battery from reaching dangerously low temperatures which might cause battery and mission failure.

 The rate at which the batteries decay depends on the number of cycles for which they are charged and discharged, as well as the depth of each discharge: the greater the average depth of discharge, the faster a battery degrades.
 For LEO missions, the number of cycles of discharge can be expected to be on the order of several hundred.

 Due to size and weight constraints, common CubeSats flying in LEO with body-mounted solar panels have generated less than 10 W. Missions with higher power requirements can make use of attitude control to ensure the solar panels remain in their most effective orientation toward the Sun, and further power needs can be met through the addition and orientation of deployable solar arrays, which can be unfolded to a substantially larger area on-orbit.
 Recent innovations include additional spring-loaded solar arrays that deploy as soon as the satellite is released, as well as arrays that feature thermal knife mechanisms that would deploy the panels when commanded.
 CubeSats may not be powered between launch and deployment, and must feature a remove-before-flight pin which cuts all power to prevent operation during loading into the P-POD.
 Additionally, a deployment switch is actuated while the craft is loaded into a P-POD, cutting power to the spacecraft and is deactivated after exiting the P-POD.